 Glen Mower was assigned an office in the thick walled citadel.
-He felt as dense as the structure itself and rather daunted that he was being expected to learn, so it seemed, about holograms and their possible shortfalls.
-But, he had gathered he had been given the gig simply because of his special talents in the field of history.
+He felt as dense as the structure itself and rather daunted that he was being expected to learn, so it seemed, about holograms and their shortfalls.

-Glen was introduced to Miles Carpentier a former Fleet Street hack who had stumbled upon the secret of the Hologram Defense Program, or rather it had literally stumbled upon him.
-A slightly intoxicated hologram of the notorious Cold War spy Kim Philby had befriended him a while back in a hostelry and spilled the beans about what was going on.
+Glen was introduced to Miles Carpentier a former Fleet Street hack who had stumbled upon the secret of the Hologram Defense Program, or rather it had literally stumbled upon him for a slightly intoxicated hologram of the notorious Cold War spy Kim Philby had once befriended him in a hostelry and spilled the beans.

 ‘They…I mean we have made a hologram of a traitor?’
 Mower asked incredulously.
 ‘Surely, that’s asking for trouble!’